Void Lensing as a Test of Gravity: Conclusions

 Variations amongst the gravity models studied here impacted the amplitude of the shear profile, but did not shift its zero-crossing; the lensing signal beyond the void radius was also typically boosted.
 Our finding are consistent with those of \cite{Barreira2013b}. \item As shown in Fig.~\ref{fig:density}, the inferred distribution of the central underdensity, $\delta_v$, is changed by approximately $20\%$ in cubic galileon gravity, compared to in GR.
 If one assumes that the galaxy-mass connection is unaltered, then the galaxy tracer profile of voids can be used to estimate $\delta_v$ independently, thus providing a consistency test of the theory.
 In future work, reliable mock catalogs and dedicated, model-specific simulations of alternative gravity theories will be needed to obtain high-confidence constraints. \item The widely-used quasistatic and tracker approximations have significant impacts on void lensing.
 The tracker approximation implies theoretical constraints (\S\ref{subsec:tracker}) which can affect the lensing amplitude in a non-intuitive way, by fixing some of the gravity model parameters.
 The quasistatic approximation is the likely cause of the mathematical singularities occurring in the deepest voids at low redshift.
 One should examine the behaviour of \textit{any} gravity theory carefully in this regime (low $z$ and large $|\delta_v|$) before applying a quasistatic treatment. \end{enumerate} Of course, it is possible that gravitational models other than those studied here could produce different phenomenology.
 On large cosmological scales, where linear perturbation theory is valid, one may build unified frameworks that encompass many gravity different models, and use these to perform generalised calculations \cite{Baker2013,Gleyzes2014,Gleyzes2016,Lagos2016,Lagos2017a,Lagos2017b}.
 At present there is not an equivalent treatment applicable to fully non-linear scales (although for a recent idea see \cite{Cusin2017a,Cusin2017b}); the best one can do is to investigate an array of models, and attempt to extract general common behaviours.

 From an observational viewpoint, the overall enhancement of void lensing -- plus the boost in the shear profile outside the void radius for compensated voids -- provide a potentially accessible handle on these theories of gravity.
 The errors on the tangential shear measured by the full Dark Energy Survey (DES) \cite{Flaugher2005,DES2005} will be at least a factor of two smaller than those published in the DES Year 1 analysis, which indicates encouraging prospects for constraining the phenomenology seen here.
+Likewise, the abundance of voids itself provides a route to constrain the dark energy parameters $\{w_0,w_a\}$; forecasts for the Euclid and WFIRST \cite{Spergel2015} satellites are given in \cite{Pisani2015}.

 Void lensing with the Euclid and LSST surveys will provide major advances in the statistical errors and redshift coverage of the void sample.
 With voids that extend to $z \sim 1$, one may also pursue possible evolution in the lensing enhancement due to modified gravity theories.
+We hope to forecast the potential of voids in these surveys to constrain deviations from GR in a future work.